-Effective July 6, 2018, the Office of the United States Trade Representative ("USTR") imposed duties of 25% on certain Chinese imports containing industrially significant technologies, including certain PCTEL antenna and antenna components.
-Tariffs have increased the cost of the Company's products, adversely impacting the gross margin that the Company earns on sales of its products and making our products more expensive for customers.
-During the trailing twelve months ended June 30, 2018, \$7.5 million of our customer revenues were based on products subject to the new tariffs.
-In July, we initiated a 20% upcharge to end customers of these products to recover the impact of the additional costs for these U.S. tariffs.
+During the third quarter 2018, the Office of the United States Trade Representative ("USTR") imposed duties on certain Chinese imports containing industrially significant technologies, including certain PCTEL antenna and antenna components.
+Duties of 25% became effective on July 6, 2018 and on August 23, 2018 and duties of 10% on additional products became effective on September 24, 2018.
+The tariffs that became effective on September 24 will increase to 25% on January 1, 2019.
+These Tariffs increased the cost of the Company's products, adversely impacting the gross margin that the Company earns on sales of its products and making our products more expensive for customers.
+During the trailing twelve months ended September 30, 2018, \$7.5 million of our customer revenues were based on products subject to the new tariffs.
+To recover the additional costs incurred because of these tariffs, we initiated a 20% upcharge to end customers of the products subject to the 25% tariffs.
 The Company will continue to monitor and adjust prices as necessary and as market conditions permit.
 However, the Company does not know the price elasticity of the unit volume based on the price increase.